espolhemus/React_Portfolio/README.md

   In addition, the following resources were used in the creation of this project:

-  -  Activity 24 for this module and the Xpert Learning Assistant were utilized/
+  -  Activity 24 for this module was used as an example, and the Xpert Learning Assistant were utilized to assist with this project.

 ## License
  None